shindavid/AlphaZeroArcade/docs/Scrabble.md

 Without that, we cannot construct a proper input to pass to the network, and so cannot obtain a P and V estimate.

 We thus need to instantiate the private information of our opponent.
-[Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) describe a variety of approaches to sample this information, with accompanying experimental results.
+[Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) propose a variety of approaches to sample this information, with accompanying experimental results.
 Their work predates AlphaGo/AlphaZero.
 We will take the natural AlphaZero-inspired approach: train a _hidden-state_ neural network (H) that learns to sample the hidden state of the game.
 Note that in principle, H can be computed exactly from P via Bayes' Rule, but this computation can be expensive.
 So H can be considered an alternate representation of P that we